 Like the other Manley Reference Microphones, all of the metalworking and construction is hand-assembled in the USA by our experienced staff in our Chino, California factory, located just 35 miles east of Los Angeles.
 We are sure you’ll love the organic nature of the intriguing artistic finish of the Silver Microphone as it will remind you about how natural and alluring the sound of this microphone is.

-- USA Hand Made Capsule by Josephson Audio
+- Condenser Transducer based on vintage Sony C-37A Hand Made in USA by Josephson Audio

 - 5670 Internal Vacuum Tube Head Amplifier